Can I get an exemption or waiver from the emissions testing requirement?

 If your vehicle is registered in Ada County state law requires that you have it tested under the provisions of the Idaho Vehicle Inspection Program.

 If emissions testing are being conducted in the area where the student is located, an emissions test should be performed in that jurisdiction and submitted here.
-An emissions test from another jurisdiction will be accepted as a reciprocal test.
-For more information on the locations where emissions testing is currently being conducted, please see the “Reciprocity Waiver Application Form”.
+An emissions test from another jurisdiction may be accepted as a reciprocal test.
 Once the test is complete, please fax, mail, or e-mail us a copy of your passing test certificate so we can give you credit for passing an emissions test.
 If emissions testing is not being conducted in the area where the student is located, he/she may qualify for an extension for no more than six (6) months from the date the vehicle was due to test.

 My vehicle is not operating right now.
 Can I get an extension?